By Michael Kutsche for The Jungle Book.

 If this vision is realized, a visit to the family doctor in a decade’s time might end with a prescription for a tasty Nestlé shake for heart trouble or a recommendation for an FDA-approved tea to strengthen aging joints.
 The company would expand from the vending machine and supermarket to the pharmacy, doctor’s office, and hospital.

 More troubling than the visual experience, though, was the fact that I felt like I'd walked hundreds of feet.
-But in reality, I was still standing outside a tiny Void stage that was roughly 30 feet on each side.
+But in reality, I was still standing outside a tiny Void stage that was roughly 30 feet on each side.2.
+John Le Carre discusses The Night Manager, and the decision to recast a male character with a woman.

 The real secret to The Void isn't the surreptitiously placed fans and heaters on the inside.
 It's not the airbags that drop you unexpectedly or the fishing line that brushes against your skin.